Skip to main content

 • Command Processing:

-• In-process: MediatR for local command handling.
+• In-process: Mediator for local command handling.

 • Cross-service: Message bus (e.g., Kafka, RabbitMQ, Azure Service Bus) for distributed commands.